2019 State of the Science Summit

 Each SoSS serves as a 2-day retreat in which a review of the landscape drafted by a Scientific Planning Committee, which comprises of key thought leaders with deep expertise in trauma-related brain disorders.
 The first of the two-day meeting consists of presentations and working sessions discussing the state of the field and major gaps occurs on the first day, and the second day includes time to define, refine, and prioritize research gaps.

 The trauma-related brain disorder research community has repeatedly lamented the lack of mechanistically targeted therapeutics for TBI.
 Through breakout and group discussions, consensus around knowledge gaps and strategies to leverage the combined intellectual resources of the scientific and clinical communities will lead to the generation of research priorities that will overcome the gaps and hasten the development of precision-therapeutic options for individuals living with trauma-related brain disorders.
 This requires advancing knowledge on molecular mechanisms of injury, more refined methods of diagnosis, subtyping patients to better select potential treatments for their disease mechanism, and successfully advancing through clinical trials.
 A blueprint of past and current research activities can help guide development efforts and accelerate the progression towards a new generation of precision diagnostics and targeted therapeutics.

 1TBI Model Systems (TBIMS) National Database

-The theme of the second State of the Science Summit will be Paths to Treatment for Traumatic Brain Injury(s) with a focus on the taxonomy and nosology of the chronic sequelae, challenges and opportunities in clinical practice and development, and etiology and mechanism of persistent symptoms3.
+The theme of the second State of the Science Summit is Paths to Treatment for Traumatic Brain Injury(s) with a focus on the taxonomy and nosology of the chronic sequelae, challenges and opportunities in clinical practice and development, and etiology and mechanism of persistent symptoms3.
 As measurement tools advance, research has been able to focus on different types of injury, beyond the mild, moderate, and severe classifications.
 To augment and support the many efforts across fields and organizations over the past decade, we aim to map a consensus blueprint to drive translational science for TBI.

 3Excluding penetrating injury; stroke; acute surgical emergencies